BushplaneBlog

 Updated: By Cory St. Pierre

-The Canadian Bushplane Heritage Centre is located in the historical hangar located on the St. Marys River in Sault Ste.
+The Canadian Bushplane Heritage Centre is in the historical hangar on the St. Marys River in Sault Ste.
 Marie, Ontario.
-The hanger was first established by the Ontario Provincial Air Service in 1924 with pilots returning home from the first world war.
-Originally, it was created as an air service used to map areas in Canada and to survey forested locations.
+In 1924, the hangar was established by the Ontario Provincial Air Service when pilots returned home from the First World War.
+Originally, it was created as an air service to map areas in Canada and to survey forested locations.
 This was very significant because it was here that the idea to fight bushfires using a bushplane was created.

-A larger section of the hanger was built in 1947 and is now the current site of the CBHC and many exhibits.
-Although the original hangar is still onsite, it is not accessible to the general public and is not part of the museum’s exhibit.
+A larger section of the hanger was built in 1947 and is now the site of the CBHC and many exhibits.
+Although the original hangar still exists, it is not accessible to the general public and is not part of the museum’s exhibit.

-In 1987 a group of volunteers looking to preserve this important part of Canadian history made an agreement with the Ontario Ministry of Natural Resources.
+In 1987 a group of volunteers looking to preserve this important part of Canadian history agreed with the Ontario Ministry of Natural Resources.
 This agreement allowed the volunteers to use part of the hanger for storage and displays until the Fire and Aviation Division operations relocated operations to the Sault Ste.
 Marie Airport.
-The CBHC worked very hard to expand not only its attractions but, its rich history over the many years in operation.
-Today, the CBHC stands as a piece of history that the community of Sault Ste.
-Marie is proud.
+The CBHC worked very hard to expand this attraction and preserve its rich history over the many years in operation.
+Today, the CBHC is a proud piece of history in the community of Sault Ste.
+Marie.

-1. The Canadian Bushplane Heritage Centre Hanger is the only non-military air hanger to have an onsite test cell.
+1. The Canadian Bushplane Heritage Centre Hanger is the only non-military air hanger to have a test cell.

-Currently, this exhibit is only available during special events but, a marvel nonetheless.
-The purpose of the test cell is to run and test planes’ engines to ensure that they are running to the manufactures specifications.
+Although this exhibit is only available during special events it is a marvel nonetheless!
+The purpose of the test cell is to run and test planes’ engines to ensure that they are running to the manufacturers’ specifications.
 The plane engines are run for 7 hrs straight to ensure efficiency and strength.
 The test cell can be viewed inside the cell itself or from the fully functional control room.
-When a demonstration is in progress patrons are able to watch the action from a live LCD monitor to ensure safety.
+When a demonstration is in progress, patrons can watch the action from a live LCD monitor to ensure safety.

 2. One of the plane exhibits is a movie star!